tlp19/ES-synth-returnSuccess4/README.md

 This is the analysis report for the Music Synthesizer Coursework (CW2) of the EEE Embedded Systems module (Spring 2022).

+For this project, we built the **Real-Time Operating System of a Music synthesizer**.
+It can handle volume control, multiple octaves, polyphony, stackable keyboards, and 2 different types of waveforms (Sawtooth and Sinusoidal).

 </br>

 ## Table of content